 Specialists such as oncologists, hematologists, radiologists, stem cell transplantation and orthopedic/spine surgeons may be involved in the treatment of multiple myeloma.

 Multiple Myeloma Clinical Trials

 There are approximately 300 clinical trials for multiple myeloma that are currently recruiting patients in the United States right now.
 With such an extensive list, many of them could be beneficial for you.
-Our team of patient advocates, who are oncology nurses, and our artificial intelligence-based clinical trial matching system will find the best option for you.
+Our team of patient relations coordinators, who are oncology nurses, and our artificial intelligence-based clinical trial matching system will find the best option for you.

 With just a few clicks, you can see your clinical trial matches now.
 Click here to use our advanced clinical trial match tool.